AIForces/AIForcesAPI/docs/source/return_objects.rst

                                        - pending_results
                                        - finished
-   has_sandbox   boolean               If true, contest has a sandbox and corresponding API can be used frozen_after  integer               May be absent.
-If contest has sandbox, it will be turned off after number of seconds, set in this variable authors       (see example)         Authors of the contest managers      (see example)         Managers of the contest problems      (see example)         Problems, used in the contest
+   has_sandbox   boolean               If true, contest has a sandbox and corresponding API can be used frozen_after  integer               If contest has sandbox, it will be turned off after number of seconds, set in this variable.
+                                       Otherwise, `-1`.
+   authors       (see example)         Authors of the contest managers      (see example)         Managers of the contest problems      (see example)         Problems, used in the contest